sjbrown/1kfa/resolution_cards/character_move_sheet.md

 Any amount of Might may be cancelled, any narrative effects of the attack will be resolved by the GM.

+Place a token on this card.

-Anytime afterward, confront an authority as being your unknown benefactor.
-The GM will explain why you're correct, and must spend:
+Anytime afterward, remove the token to confront an authority as being your unknown benefactor.
+The GM will explain why you're correct, and chooses:
- *  1 Journey Point and you keep the card
+ * Spend 1 Journey Point and you keep this card
- *  3 Shadow Points and you lose the card
+ * Spend 3 Shadow Points and you lose this card
+ * You must exchange this card for a new move card of the GM's choice

 # Void Transfusion